florisoft/User.Manuals/LOGISTICS/Kowadi client (M49)/KoWaDi Client EN.md

 In the KOWADI table it is determined which PTYBARCODES belong to a KARID.
 Because the KOWADI.PTYBARCODES should also appear in the VPARTIJ.BARCODE field, all lots on a cart are reported in at once when thee is a match between the VPARTIJ.BARCODE and KOWADI.PTYBARCODE.

 Printing the stickers in the box monitor screen is the last step of the KoWaDi client.
-This ends this (technical) description.